List of Star Wars weapons: Melee

 The Star Wars universe also makes extensive use of melee weapons, such as staffs, swords, batons and whips.
 The most notable of those is the lightsaber.
 The presence of those types of weapons allows for dramatic combat sequences such as lightsaber combat.

-A Gaffii Stick or Gaderiffi is a staff weapon with a heavy end which appears similar to the medieval flanged mace.
+A Gaffii Stick or Gaderffii is a staff weapon with a heavy end which appears similar to the medieval flanged mace.
 These weapons are described in background material as being hand-crafted by Tusken Raiders using a variety of materials, though with a preference for durable metals.
 They can be wielded a number of different ways to kill an opponent, or to incapacitate them when coated with the paralyzing venom of the fictional sandbat creature native to Tatooine.

 An electrostaff is a melee weapon which is designed to withstand lightsaber strikes.
 According to reference literature, they accomplish this task thanks to the fictional material Phrik, a rare and virtually indestructible alloy which conducts energy.
 Either end of the staff features electromagnetic modules which, when activated, are sheathed in energy tendrils and deliver debilitating electrical charges that can be adjusted to lethal levels.
 These weapons made their first theatrical appearance in Revenge of the Sith being used by General Grievous's bodyguards, the IG-100 MagnaGuards, and have featured in other Star Wars media.

 Similar to the electrostaff is the Z6 riot control baton, which made its theatrical appearance in The Force Awakens and is utilized by the First Order's stormtroopers to quell riots.
 Collapsible conductor contact veins are capable of delivering a powerful electric shock to incapacitate an opponent and can deflect a lightsaber blade.
 Reference literature also states the baton's adhesive grip pairs magnatomically with a stormtrooper's gloves.